Dewatering Aids for Mining Market Outlook:

 Challenges

 - Limited skilled workforce for chemical application: Effective performance of dewatering aids is dependent on proper dosage and optimized process.
-There is a skills shortage in the mining sector - the Society for Mining, Metallurgy & Exploration (SME) reported a 30% decrease in qualified mineral processing professionals in North America over the past ten years, and similar figures are evident in Australia and South Africa.
+There is a skills shortage in the mining sector, the Society for Mining, Metallurgy & Exploration (SME) reported a 43% decrease in qualified mineral processing professionals in North America over the past ten years, and similar figures are evident in Australia and South Africa.
 This skills gap creates operational inefficiencies and reduces the speed of adopting advanced chemical aids due to a lack of application skills.

-Dewatering Aids for Mining Market: Key Insights
+Dewatering Aids for Mining Market Size and Forecast:

 Report Attribute | Details |